friction2d/friction2d.github.io/documentation/expressions.md

 Expressions in **Friction** allow users to create dynamic animations by using code to control object properties.
 Instead of relying on manual keyframes, the user can use expressions to automate behaviors, connect parameters, and add randomness or complexity.

-Expressions are written in **ECMAScript (JavaScript)**.
+Expressions are written in **[ECMAScript](https://en.wikipedia.org/wiki/ECMAScript)**.
 Each property in Friction has an optional expression field where you can input code that dynamically calculates the property's value for each frame.

 ---